cyverse-archive/DiscoveryEnvironmentBackend/services/Panopticon/README.markdown

 Panopticon assumes that it is running as a user that can run the condor_q and condor_history commands.
 Additionally, Panopticon requires that Porklock be installed on the same box.

+Panopticon gets its configuration settings from a configuration file.
+The path to the configuration file is given with the --config command-line setting.
+Here's a sample Panopticon configuration file:

 #Configuration Template

     panopticon.osm.url               = $osm_base$